volkovro/volkovro/README.md

 Due to the need to use tokens, ssh keys and two-factor authentication, I spend too much time micromanaging my authentication data instead of just sitting down at a new device and writing code whenever I want.

-I will continue to post new tools and updates on [🕷notabug.org🕷](https://www.notabug.org/volkovro "notabug.org") as they are written, but I will not mirror here, even if such a function appears.
+I will continue to post new tools and updates on [🕷notabug.org🕷](https://www.notabug.org/volkovro "notabug.org"), but I won't mirror here, even if such a feature appears.

  🧟 Projects that I will no longer update :